Mozer/wav2lip_extension/README.md

 ## Requirements:
-- CPU with 10+ RAM or nvidia GPU with 8+ GB VRAM
+- CPU with 10+ Gb RAM or nvidia GPU with 8+ GB VRAM
 - if you have less VRAM or Radeon GPU please use CPU, it is also fast (and turned on by default)
 - latest Silly Tavern 1.10.9+ installed  (https://github.com/SillyTavern/SillyTavern)
 - latest Silly Tavern Extras (19.11.2023) installed (https://github.com/SillyTavern/SillyTavern-Extras)
+- ffmpeg is installed and is put into your PATH environment (https://phoenixnap.com/kb/ffmpeg-windows)

 ## Notes: